Signs You Should See a Dentist Immediately

 What should I do if I have a toothache?
 If you have a toothache, don’t wait for your regular check-up.
 Call your dentist and make an appointment as soon as possible.
 A toothache could be a sign of a cavity or infection that needs immediate attention.

 What are signs I might need to see a dentist immediately?
 You should see a dentist right away if you have severe pain, swelling, gums that bleed easily, or any injury to your teeth or mouth.
-These can be signs of serious issues that shouldn’t be ignored.

 If you have more questions, your dentist is the best person to ask.
 They’re there to help and provide you with the care you need so you can keep smiling with confidence.